Devon Rex Cat

 10%

-Petite size, pixie-like facial features, and an incredibly sociable personality make the Devon Rex cat a favorite.
-At the same time, this breed has a unique coat that makes it stand out from the rest: These adorable felines have soft, ultra-fine fur with a wavy texture - there’s nothing else quite like it.
+Petite size, pixie-like facial features, and an incredibly sociable personality make the Devon Rex cat a favorite breed among cat lovers.
+The Devon Rex has a unique coat that makes it stand out from the rest: soft, ultra-fine fur with a wavy texture—there’s nothing else quite like it.

-If you've been looking for a low-shedding cat, the Devon Rex comes close.
-While there's no such thing as a fully hypoallergenic cat breed, Devon Rex cats have such fine, short hair and shed so little that they leave barely a trace of themselves behind on furniture and clothing.
+If you've been looking for a non-shedding cat, the Devon Rex comes close.
+Although there's no such thing as a fully hypoallergenic cat breed, Devon Rex cats have such fine, short hair and shed so little that they leave barely a trace of themselves behind on furniture and clothing.

-Elvin facial features including massive wide-set eyes and huge bat-like ears contribute to the Devon Rex cat’s signature appearance as well.
-Their personalities might be described as elvish too; these fun-loving cats are incredibly inquisitive, often following their family members around in an attempt to be involved in whatever is happening.
+Elvin facial features, including massive wide-set eyes and huge bat-like ears, also contribute to the Devon Rex cat’s signature appearance.
+Their personalities might be described as elvish too.
+These fun-loving cats are incredibly inquisitive, often following their family members around in an attempt to be involved in whatever is happening.

-Sometimes described as part dog, part cat, and part monkey, these felines are accomplished climbers, and they’ll do whatever it takes to perch in the highest spot they can find - preferably one with a great view.
-They have an appreciation for tiny hiding places, too: Their owners might find them tucked behind the refrigerator, hiding under the sofa, or peering out from the insides of bookshelves.
+Sometimes described as part dog, part cat, and part monkey, Devon Rex cats are accomplished climbers, and they’ll do whatever it takes to perch in the highest spot they can find, preferably one with a great view.
+They have an appreciation for tiny hiding places, too.
+Their owners might find them tucked behind the refrigerator, hiding under the sofa, or peering out from the insides of bookshelves.

-Easily trained, they find a great deal of enjoyment in outdoor walks (leashed, of course!) and rousing games of fetch.
+Easily trained, Devon Rex find a great deal of enjoyment in outdoor walks (leashed, of course!) and rousing games of fetch.
 When playtime comes to an end, the Devon Rex loves to settle down and enjoy affectionate cuddles.
-Not only do these kitties seek attention from their human family members, they also have a reputation for getting on well with other pets.
+These cats seek attention from their human family members, and they also have a reputation for getting along well with other pets.

 While Devon Rex cats are friendly toward everyone, it’s worth noting that they tend to choose a favorite person with whom to share most of their affection.
 As talkative as they are cuddly, they tend to converse in a series of chirps and trills rather than traditional meows.